 It wasn’t until I set a budget for myself with each new project that I finally felt the freedom to be creative without the guilt!
 I’ve gotten into trouble in the past by blowing our budget too many times on decor that just keeps changing.

-It wasn’t until I set a monthly budget for decor and started saving for staple pieces that I could layer into “new looks” that I finally felt the freedom to be creative in my home without the guilt.
+It wasn’t until I set a monthly budget for decor and started saving for staple pieces that I could layer into “new looks” that I finally felt the freedom to decorate for every season and holiday without blowing our budget.

-Creating my Easter tablescape maybe cost me about $20.
-Essentially I had all the other pieces to create the look saved from over the years and I just needed to add a few specific details to pull the look together.
+I was able to Create my Easter tablescape for around $20.
+Essentially, I had all the other staple pieces to create the look and I just needed a few new pieces to pull the look together.

 Want to shop this post?

 Pin this post for later